elysiajs/documentation/docs/technique/chaining.md

 app.listen(3000)
 ```

-That's why KingWorld encourage use of method chaining, not only that it reduce redundant usage of `app.` prefix, but also have better type inference.
+That's why Elysia encourage use of method chaining, not only that it reduce redundant usage of `app.` prefix, but also have better type inference.